 Danièle's gâteau is genius.
 It's basically a crumble with unsugared, lightly spiced apples.
-It's given le French Touch by layering apple compote with a biscuit crumble in a rectangle or ring and left to chill in cake shape for 24 hours.
+It's given le French Touch by layering apple compote with a biscuit crumble in a rectangle or cake ring (without a bottom) and left to chill in cake shape for 24 hours.

-The compote could be made purely with a sticky vanilla pod or bean but I love Danièle's addition of pain d'épice/gingerbread spice.
+The compote could be made purely with a sticky vanilla pod/bean but I love Danièle's addition of pain d'épice/gingerbread spice.
 In this case, I had the French gingerbread spices to hand (cloves, cinnamon, cardamom, star anise) and so infused them into the bubbling lemon juice and apples.
+Otherwise use a half teaspoon of pumpkin spice or all-spice.

 Can I replace the Apples with other Fruits?